Academic Competition Teams

 HawkTV is a daily, live morning newscast, which is broadcast throughout the school.
 This entirely student-produced program is comprised of students working both on camera as presenters as well as behind the scenes in the production crew.
 Students and teachers are also involved in the broadcast through special announcements as well as student-created videos.
 See Mr. Walsh if you would like to join!

 Student Council elections are held in September each school year.
-Offices for Student Council are President, Vice President, Treasurer, Parliamentarian, Corresponding Secretary, and Recording Secretary.
-Eighth graders may run for all offices, while seventh graders may run only for the offices of Corresponding Secretary and Recording Secretary.
-Each grade level will elect 6 representatives.
-Team representatives will attend meetings during the club period.
-The Student Council is responsible for allocating funds derived from the Magazine Drive.
-These funds are distributed to the faculty members for educational resources following discussion and approval by Council members.
-Student Council also sponsors school activities such as the canned food drive, 5th grade visitation tours, community outreach programs, and open house activities.
-Contact Mrs. Bodenstab or Mrs. Severino for more details.
+Offices for Student Council are President, Vice President, Treasurer, Parliamentarian, Communications Officer, and Secretary.
+Eighth graders may run for all offices, while seventh graders may run only for the offices of Vice President, Treasurer, Communications Officer & Secretary.
+Additionally, each grade level elects six team representatives.
+Team representatives will attend all Student Council meetings during the Friday club period.
+Student Council embodies the core principles of Leadership, Community Service, Student Voice and School Spirit.